 Distributed coroutines with a native Python extension and Dispatch

-Dispatch is a platform for developing reliable distributed systems.
+Dispatch is a cloud service for developing reliable distributed systems.
 For an introduction, check out the announcement blog post: Genesis of a new programming model.

 In part 1 of the series, we took a deep dive into Distributed Coroutines, and saw how they’re used by Dispatch: